Doctor of Clinical Psychology, Psy.D.

 |2.
 Grade Point Average (GPA): The minimum GPA for consideration is 3.3 (out of 4.0).
 The average GPA of successful applicants is 3.74.|

 |3.
 A minimum grade of B in the following undergraduate courses: Introductory Psychology, Psychological Statistics, Research Design, Abnormal Psychology.|

 |4.
 Record of having taken at least two of the following courses: Personality, Social Psychology, Developmental Psychology, Learning and/or Cognition, Health Psychology, Tests and Measurement, Theories of Psychotherapy, Psychology of Substance Abuse.|

 5. Current (last 5 years) scores from the Graduate Record Exam (GRE).
-The minimum accepted score is a combined 950 on the verbal and quantitative sections of the GRE.
-The average GRE scores of successful applicants is 1100.
+Average scores for successful applicants are: Verbal – 153, Quantitative – 149.
 Applicants to the Psy.D. program who do not have a Bachelor’s of Master’s degree in Psychology are required to take the GRE subtest in Psychology.
 Any prospective student who has already earned a degree in psychology is exempt from taking the psychology sub-test.